rjenki/BIOS512/README.md

 # BIOS512

 I will be posting the lecture examples and detailed instructions on how to run them on your device.
+The first lecture includes multiple ways to run the code.
+The lectures after will include how to run on Binder for simplicity.

 ## Course Repositiories:
 NEW: https://github.com/Vincent-Toups/bios512